-Turn your passion and talent into a career by earning a music - applied instrumental degree from UW-Eau Claire.
-At UW-Eau Claire we encourage our students to step outside their comfort zone and take risks to reach their full potential.
+Turn your passion and talent into a career by earning a music - applied instrumental degree from the University of Wisconsin-Eau Claire.
+At UW-Eau Claire, we encourage our students to step outside their comfort zone and take risks to reach their full potential.
 Our music - applied instrumental program will give you real-life experience through ensembles, recitals, and collaborative learning opportunities with our talented faculty.

 Support your college journey with scholarships!
 The UW-Eau Claire Foundation provides many scholarships for incoming and current Blugolds.
 There are currently over 50 scholarships and thousands of dollars available to students pursuing music degrees at UW-Eau Claire.

 UW-Eau Claire offers many different scholarships to students for their success.
 One of our top priorities is to create a compassionate environment that embraces differences and provides opportunities for everyone to thrive.
 An example of that is the Cassandra Ball Egdahl music scholarship.
 This scholarship offers $4,500 to an incoming freshman who has been accepted into the music program.
 It is our goal to help students feel empowered with the right tools they need to reach their full potential.